 R.B. was born in 1917 in the Wild Fork Community in Butler County, Alabama, and grew up in Sand Cut and Forest Home.
 He entered the Army Air Corps in 1942, then was transferred to the 6th Army, 33rd Infantry Division, 130th Regiment, during World War II.
 During his service in the Pacific Theater he was part of the occupation force in Japan until he was deactivated in 1946, following the end of the war.
 After his discharge, he worked for many years in Fort Deposit, Greenville, and Montgomery in vehicle maintenance.
 A master mechanic, R.B. could name every truck and car he ever purchased, the make, model, color and purchase price.
 He always said his favorite car was the black ’29 Model A Roadster with a rumble seat, accessorized with curtains ordered from Sears-Roebuck that snapped over the window openings to keep out the weather.
 He paid $125 for it in 1939.

 The family is accepting flowers, or in lieu of flowers, donations may be made to The Guyana Mission Fund, P.O.
 Box 551, Greenville, AL 36037, or to a charity of your choice.

 Pallbearers will be: Jimmy Jones, Bruce Cauthen, Wheeler Chance, Mike Bagents, Walter Johnson, and Dennis Lowery.

-To send flowers to Rutherford's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rutherford B Stabler, please visit our floral store.